 Can an employee be dismissed for insubordination?

-Insubordination can, depending in the facts of the matter, be deemed gross misconduct, which can then be lawful grounds for dismissal. employers still have to follow a fair disciplinary process in deciding to dismiss an employee for insubordination.
+Insubordination can, depending in the facts of the matter, be deemed gross misconduct, which can then be lawful grounds for dismissal.
+Employers have to follow a fair disciplinary process in deciding to dismiss an employee for insubordination.

 How do you prove insubordination?